chaosreactor/chaosreactor/apps/docs/docs/chaos-design-system/components/forms.md

 # Forms
-Data display components use the stadard Chakra UI stock components styled for the Chaos Reactor brand.
+Form components use the stadard Chakra UI stock components styled for the Chaos Reactor brand.
 Additional UI design is to be determined.